delta-exchange/just-the-docs/docs/trading-guide/trading-guide.md

 ## Placing an order

 Orders can be placed in Place Order Panel in the trading dashboard.
 We support both basic order types (e.g. limit order and market orders) as well as several advanced order types (e.g. Stop orders and bracket orders).
-Details of the all the supported order types are availabe [here](https://www.delta.exchange/user-guide/docs/trading-guide/OrderTypes/)
+Details of the all the supported order types are available [here](https://www.delta.exchange/user-guide/docs/trading-guide/OrderTypes/)

 ## Margin & PnL Calculations